 Many things can cause diarrhea, but the most common causes include:

 - Inflammatory bowel disease (IBD)

 - Gallbladder disease

-Most of us have occasional bouts of diarrhea, usually as a result of stress or eating some types of foods.
+Most of us have occasional bouts of diarrhea after eating, usually as a result of stress or eating some types of foods.
 These cases of diarrhea usually clear up on their on, and drinking plenty of fluids can help avoid dehydration.
 But persistent or recurrent diarrhea can be an indication of a serious disorder, and it can also cause dehydration and an imbalance of electrolytes that can result in more serious symptoms.
 We have expertise in diarrhea diagnosis and treatment.

 How can I tell what’s causing my diarrhea?

 The gastrointestinal system depends on a normal balance of “good” microorganisms to function properly, and when this balance becomes disturbed, diarrhea is often the result.
 Things like this and travelers diarrhea can cause several symptoms such as; loose stool or watery stool, and yellow stool.
 Because so many things can affect this balance, including food sensitivities, stress and illness, determining the cause of diarrhea – both acute and chronic – can be difficult.
 Seeing the doctor for diarrhea that lasts more than a couple of days (or a single day in very young or elderly patients) is very important to prevent dehydration or to have other evaluations performed to determine if an underlying issue like IBS or IBD is involved.
 If diarrhea is dark or has a sticky consistency (indicating blood), treatment should be sought immediately.

 How is diarrhea treated?